Azure/azure-sdk-for-java/sdk/resourcemanager/README.md

 their resolution.
 The logs produced will capture the flow of an application before reaching the terminal state to help locate the root issue.
 View the [logging][logging] wiki for guidance about enabling logging.

-Sample code to enable logging in Azure Management Libraries.
+Sample code to enable logging in Azure Management Libraries for Java.

 <!-- embedme ./azure-resourcemanager/src/samples/java/com/azure/resourcemanager/ReadmeSamples.java#L76-L80 -->
 ```java